Sweet corn is a favorite among home gardeners. As long as the space is available, it's not not difficult to grow.

 Sweet corn is ready to harvest when the kernels are filled and tightly packed, usually between 60 and 90 days after planting.
 They should be picked within a day or two, and eaten immediately for best flavor.
 With most sweet corn varieties, the majority of the ears will mature at the same time.
 In order to keep your garden supplying corn for a longer period of time, try staggering your plantings.

 Sweet corn can be affected by various insects and diseases.
-Before trying to manage a pest problem, be sure to get it properly identified; your local county Extension office can help you do this.
+Before trying to manage a pest problem, be sure to get it properly identified; your county Extension office can help you do this.

 With a little planning and care, you can have your own source of corn for your summer grilling and enjoyment.